TechnionComputationalMRILab/ImageUntangler/README.md

 # ImageUntangler
 Project to aid Gastroenterologists and biologists to analyze MRI images of the Colon.
-Begun by Yael Zaffrani, being continued by Avraham Kahan
 The main benefit the project hopes to add is MPR for colon MRI images